zyratlo/texera/textdb/perftest/README.md

 https://github.com/TextDB/textdb/wiki/Data-Sets

 Step 2-Prepare Index:
-In order to write index, run WriteIndex.java file in edu.uci.ics.textdb.perftest.run package.
+In order to write index, run WriteIndex.java file in edu.uci.ics.texera.perftest.run package.

 By default, indices are stored in ./index/standard/ and ./index/trigram/.
 If you want to store the indices to somewhere else, you can specify the